 The idea for this project came from some pyrography I did in Spain during the autumn of 2025.
 Amongst other things, I drew an elephant about to charge in a similar aspect to a painting we saw by David Shepherd in the 1970's in Loughborough.
 My drawing brought to mind an encounter with a bull elephant in 1970 in the Yankari Game Reserve in Nigeria during a vocation whilst doing VSO near Minna.
+Another A4 sheet was drawn with a giraffe eating from an acacia tree (this was a request from my granddaughter Esmee).

-I did the pyrography on a piece of basswood A4 rectangle bought from "Turners Retreat" in the UK.
+I did the pyrography on a pieces of basswood A4 rectangle bought from "Turners Retreat" in the UK.
 This was made smooth with Abranet sheets using 240 to 600 grit to get a good surface ready for burning.
 The design was firstly drawn in pencil on a A4 sheet of paper.
 I found the most important parts of the elephant were the feet positions, eyes and the position of the tusks.
 The tusks had to be raised to get a convincing aspect of the elephant moving forward.
 This took several attempts with an eraser handy to get an image I was satisfied with.
 The bottom of the feet were places in grass/scrub and so their details were not specifically drawn.
-The pyrography was completed with a "Preciva 939" (40 W, 250 - 750 C) unit with their nibs plus some thin standard loops from "Turners Retreat" which were ideal for the finer details.
+The giraffe was perhaps easier although the skin markings are intricate and took much time to get realistic.
+I wasn't very happy with the eye but pyrography is not very forgiving !The pyrography was completed with a "Preciva 939" (40 W, 250 - 750 C) unit with their nibs plus some thin standard loops from "Turners Retreat" which were ideal for the finer details.

 |